Our Sustainable Practices

 On the White Bluffs overlooking the last free-flowing stretch of the mighty Columbia River, visionary Russell Claar planted eight acres of wine grapes in 1979.
 That block of Riesling has since developed into more than 120 acres under the stewardship of daughter Crista and her husband Bob Whitelatch who bring a down-to-earth, family approach to the production of fine wines.
 Included in this fourth generation enterprise are sons John and James who are now working fulltime with their parents to manage and develop Claar Cellars L.L.C..
 In this distinct microclimate, ranked as one of the best winegrowing regions of the state, Estate-quality grapes produce the delicate expression of our unique terroir in every glass.
 Claar Cellars, established in 1996, believes that wine should be fun, affordable and an integral part of the good life and produces Premium wine that is sold in bulk and bottles to wineries and distributors throughout the US.

 Claar Cellars L.L.C.
 WHITE BLUFFS VINEYARD and Claar Cellars Winery have successfully met the requirements of LIVE, Inc. and are granted the right to use the LIVE, IOBC, and Salmon-Safe logos effective January 2012.
-LIVE refers to the practice of limiting the amount of raw materials (inputs such as pesticides, fertilizer, water, chemicals, fuel, etc.) used in vineyard and winery production, LIVE uses international standards of sustainable viticultural and enological practices in both wine-grape and wine production.
+LIVE stands for Low Input Viticulture and Enology.
+This refers to the practice of limiting the amount of raw materials (inputs such as pesticides, fertilizer, water, chemicals, fuel, etc.) used in vineyard and winery production, LIVE uses international standards of sustainable viticultural and enological practices in both wine-grape and wine production.
 These practices are based on an independent 3rd-party-verified checklist system consisting of required and prohibited elements, as well as numerous ecological options.
 Members must complete two years of farming under LIVE standards before achieving certification.
 All members must undergo rigorous 3rd-party inspections to verify these practices.
 Claar Cellars is one of only three wineries in Washington State with this certification (Live, inc. 2012).

 The IOBC is the International Organization for the Biological and Integrated Control of Noxious Animals and Plants.
 This organization sets the protocols from which LIVE draws its standards.
 Every year LIVE applies for endorsement from the IOBC.
 This international endorsement proves compliance to GLOBALGAP standards (www.globalgap.org), a recognized and highly regarded standard for agricultural production.
 The IOBC promotes the use of sustainable, environmentally safe, economically feasible, and socially acceptable control methods of pests and diseases of agricultural and forestry crops.
 Certified LIVE members are also internationally certified by the IOBC (Live, Inc. 2012).